Login

 Get More Clients With Process Server Introduction Letters

-introduction letters for private investigatorsProcess servers looking to enhance their marketing strategy or those who have recently entered the field might not know what to do to get their company name out there.
+Introduction Letters for private investigatorsProcess servers looking to enhance their marketing strategy or those who have recently entered the field might not know what to do to get their company name out there.
 Consider marketing your process serving firm directly to paralegals and legal assistants through introduction letters.
-Introductory letters are a great opportunity to present yourself and your services to potential clients, and legal assistants and paralegals can be a great source of repeat business.
+Introductory letters are a great opportunity to present yourself and your services to potential clients.
+Legal assistants and paralegals can be a great source of repeat business.

 The following is a short guide for writing an introduction letter: